Chart Color Schemes

 Health performance in Russell Vale is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Russell Vale faces significant health challenges with common health conditions somewhat prevalent, particularly among older age cohorts.
+Russell Vale faces significant health challenges with common health conditions somewhat prevalent across all age groups, but slightly higher among older cohorts.

 Frequently Asked Questions - Health